harsh-ps-2003/rumi/README.md

 3. Implement a secure update mechanism using ZKPs.
 4. Tackle side channel attacks!

+## Performance Analysis

+Run `sudo -E cargo flamegraph --root --bin server` and then lookup any identifier.
+Then close the server to get the flamegraph in the root of the project.

 ## Disclaimer

 This is a personal project to deepen the understanding of Cryptography after undertaking the course [CS670](https://www.cse.iitk.ac.in/pages/CS670.html) from IIT Kanpur.